Back to Current Research

 Bushnell Theater

-A project documenting the existence and analyzing the content of American local preservation law.
+A census documenting the existence and analyzing the content of American local preservation law.

-"Regulating History," an article accepted for publication by the Minnesota Law Review, peels back the curtain, revealing for the first time the broad reach and deep control of local historic preservation regulation over private property and by extension our built heritage.
-It offers a meticulous census of over 3,500 local ordinances, comprehensively analyzes enabling authorities across all fifty states, explores the extent to which demographic and political factors correlate with local adoption, and delves deeply into the content of over 300 local ordinances.
+"Regulating History," published in the Minnesota Law Review with co-author Leslie Irwin (previously a student researcher in the Legal Constructs Lab), aims to reveal for the first time the broad reach and deep control of historic preservation law over private property and by extension our built heritage.
+The Article offers a meticulous census of over 3,500 local ordinances, comprehensively analyzes enabling authorities across all fifty states, explores the extent to which demographic and political factors correlate with local adoption, and delves deeply into the content of over 300 local ordinances.
 Just as importantly as this comprehensive analysis, the article fills a gap in the sparse literature on local administrative law, using new empirical data to illuminate the commonality of particular procedural and substantive regulatory levers; the complicated dynamics between federal, state, and local governments; and the ambition and motives of local regulators.

 Image